 The truth is, no matter what we do, how hard we strive, or what stories we tell, reactions and feelings and opinions are not something we can control.
-No matter how many “right things” we say or difficult truths we withhold or skew, we can’t determine how someone else will respond.
-But unlike likability, honesty is a behavior.
+No matter how many “right things” we say or difficult truths we withhold or skew, we can’t determine how someone else will respond or what they will feel.
+But unlike a feeling, honesty is a behavior.
 Honesty is something we can choose.
 And the resulting freedom is an experience we have access to, whenever we want it.

 I spoke with a friend recently who expressed fear that if she told the truth she might lose some of the important people in her life.
 It’s a legitimate fear.
 It speaks directly to our biologically hard-wired need to belong.
 Thinking out loud, I asked: “what if freedom is better than belonging?”
 But today it occurs to me: What if freedom IS belonging?
 I recall a conversation between Maya Angelou and Bill Moyers: